-- (i) Due to insufficient understanding of the classification requirement and lack of / ineffective maker-checker process for client data input, some TTEPs mistakenly assigned the house accounts of their corporate clients and/or discretionary account under Proprietary or Principal Trading (Type 5), which is in fact only intended for the house accounts of the CCEP or TTEP or that of their affiliates. - (ii) Due to human errors and misunderstanding of the BCAN requirements, some CCEPs mistakenly assigned their house accounts under Legal Entity Fund (Type 3), which is in fact only intended for fund clients. - (iii) Due to human errors, insufficient understanding or misunderstanding of the BCAN requirements and deficiencies in system design, some CCEPs mistakenly assigned their own house account and/or their affiliates' house account under Legal Entity Fund managers and others (Type 4), which is in fact only intended for fund managers or other corporate clients.

-- (iv) Due to legacy issue, human error, insufficient understanding of the BCAN requirements and internal policy prohibiting activation of China Connect Service for client trading in agency capacity, some CCEPs mistakenly assigned corporate clients and joint accounts under Individual (Type 1) which is in fact only intended for individual clients. - (v) Some CCEPs failed to assign the corresponding client type for its or its affiliate's fund or fund manager clients, and wrongly classified fund clients under Legal Entity Fund managers and others (Type 4), or fund managers or other corporate clients under Legal Entity Fund (Type 3). - (vi) Due to insufficient understanding or misunderstanding of the BCAN requirements, clerical mistakes, staff oversight, absence of diligent review of BCAN-CID Mapping File by CCEPs' affiliate, system error and/or inadequate User Acceptance Test (UAT) performed during system upgrade, some CCEPs and TTEPs failed to provide the exact CID as shown on clients' official identity documents, including but not limited to the client name, identity number, ID type, country/ region of issuance.
-Some CCEPs mistakenly included alias of client name and/or internal reference, or deleted existing BCAN of client in the BCAN-CID Mapping File.
-In addition, some CCEPs and TTEPs incorrectly used the Business Registration Certificate as identity documents instead of the Certificate of Incorporation or other official incorporation documents / Legal Entities Identifiers (LEI). - (vii) Due to system limitation, some CCEPs failed to remove the obsolete data from the BCAN-CID Mapping File.
+- (iv) Due to insufficient understanding of the classification requirement and lack of/ineffective maker-checker process for client data input, some CCEPs/TTEPs mistakenly assigned the house accounts of their corporate clients and/or discretionary account under Proprietary or Principal Trading (Type 5), which is intended for the house accounts of the CCEP/TTEP or that of their affiliates only. - (v) Due to human errors and misunderstanding of the BCAN requirements, some CCEPs mistakenly assigned their house accounts under Legal Entity Fund (Type 3), which is intended for fund clients only. - (vi) Due to human errors, insufficient understanding or misunderstanding of the BCAN requirements and/or deficiencies in system design, some CCEPs mistakenly assigned their own house account and/or their affiliates' house account under Legal Entity Fund managers and others (Type 4), which is intended for fund managers or other corporate clients only. - (vii) Due to legacy issue, human errors, insufficient understanding of the BCAN requirements and/or internal policy prohibiting activation of China Connect Services for client trading in agency capacity, some CCEPs mistakenly assigned corporate clients and joint accounts under Individual (Type 1), which is intended for individual clients only. - (viii) Some CCEPs failed to assign the corresponding client type for its own or affiliate's fund or fund manager clients, and wrongly classified fund clients under Legal Entity Fund managers and others (Type 4), or fund managers or other corporate clients under Legal Entity Fund (Type 3).